 After several variants of the project, Neven Šegvić proposed a building that is trying to reconcile with the surrounding historic building.
 Moreover, the new building authentically affirms the contemporary spatial concept and design.
 The measured pitch and cubicity of the building with smaller openings on the facade and sloping roof respect the scale and authority of the surrounding historic building.
 Openings without profiling and steel columns are elements that indicate the time of building.
 The facade of smoothly brushed stone panels slightly inflates the clarity of the initial approach and indicates a tactile correlation with the context.

 On the glazed ground floor of the building, there is a Roman tiling and pylon corner of the building.
-On this building, you can see the connection with the architect Alfred Albini.
-Some of its well-known characteristics are the one-sided roof and their slope, the sloping groove, the sharp edge of the corner plane and a full surface of the facade.
+In this building, you can see the connection with the architect Alfred Albini.
+Some of its well-known characteristics are the one-sided roof and their slope, the sloping groove, the sharp edge of the corner plane, and the full surface of the facade.

 Discover the most beautiful and interesting sights around Split with Split Travel Guide.
 Find, compare, and book sightseeing tours, attractions, excursions, things to do, and fun activities.